systems thinking

 Not only does this information help you learn to get along better with people of various types, but it gives you some insight into the parts of yourself that may be underdeveloped.
 Remember that while it is great to understand more about who you are, an important part of life is growing and developing new aspects of ourselves to reach a more balanced state.
 Perhaps you can pick up some ideas that will help you get closer to the midpoint on some of those scales.
 If you're extremely thoughtful, maybe you can get an idea that will help you develop your feeling side.
 Or if you are a person who judges a lot, you can start to learn what it is like to use your perceptive abilities more.

 The Myers-Briggs can't completely capture everything about a person.
 It's also not the only personality typing schema.
-Another is the enneagram, which overlaps a good deal with the Meyers-Briggs.
+Another is the enneagram, which overlaps a good deal with the Myers-Briggs.
 But, if you use it as a general guideline, it can help you better understand yourself and others.
 It can arm you with some important insight when choosing a career or a mate.
 And most of all, it can help you learn about the parts of yourself that need to grow to obtain a healthier balance in your life.

 If you found this page helpful, then: